Whited-Lab/project-axolotl-vegf-limb-regeneration/README.md

 ## Introduction

-This repository contains scripts used for doi: https://doi.org/10.1016/j.ydbio.2025.05.030 .
+This repository contains scripts used for:
+    Savage, Aaron M., et al. “VEGF signaling promotes blastema growth and proliferation of vascular and non-vascular cells during axolotl limb regeneration.”
+Developmental Biology, June 2025, https://doi.org/10.1016/j.ydbio.2025.05.030.

 To run the analysis, download this repo and follow "## To Run Analysis Pipeline" steps below.
-Scripts have been designed to download all necessary data into the directory structure of this repo.
+All scripts have been designed to download any necessary data into the directory structure of this repo.

 Computational work was performed using the resources of the Harvard University Faculty of Arts and Sciences Research Computing (FASRC) cluster in 2024.

 ## Raw Data Sources